Batman123n/Office-installation-script/README.md

 Remove-Item "C:\Configuration_O365.xml" -Force
 Remove-Item "C:\setup_office.exe" -Force

-This is basicscript for installing office if you want any other office verion just change the configuration to version you want.
+This is basic script for installing office if you want any other office verion just change the configuration to version you want.
 Have fun.